spatie/pest-plugin-snapshots/README.md

 });
 ```

-You can also use an exception
+You can also use an expectation:

 ```php
 it('can be cast to string', function () {